 When you exercise with a mask, your respiratory muscles must overcome the resistance imposed by the air filter or small hole in order to maintain adequate O2 and CO2 levels in the lungs, blood and muscles.
 The human respiratory system easily achieves this by increasing force production in the working muscles and by recruiting other muscles.
 All of this extra work comes at a cost because the respiratory muscles increase their demand for oxygen and blood.
-Also, the diaphragm, which is the primary muscle involved in active inspiration, requires a high proportion of blood flow during intense exercise anyway, and it may be susceptible to fatigue, even without the added work associated with wearing a respirator; so when a respirator is worn, the workload placed on the diaphragm is further elevated.
+Also, the diaphragm, which is the primary muscle involved in active inspiration, requires a high proportion of blood flow during intense exercise anyway, and it may be susceptible to fatigue, even without the added work associated with wearing a respirator; so when a respirator is worn, the workload placed on the diaphragm is even greater.

 This additional work of breathing will limit exercise performance.1,2 The exact reason is not entirely clear, but is probably due to a competition over oxygen rich blood between respiratory muscles (primarily the diaphragm) and exercising limbs.
 In this view, a greater percentage of blood flow is diverted to the respiratory muscles and away from the working muscles, which increases limb fatigue.3 So, exercise with a mask can limit exercise performance and diminish the cardiovascular training stimulus.